Written by Slawomir (“Swavak”) Gromadzki, MPH

-Apart from these dietary changes a patience is required as positive results are sometimes seen only after longer periods of time.
-All refined carbohydrates must be replaced with foods high in fiber (whole grains, raw vegetables and fruits, dried fruits, seeds, nuts, legumes) as fiber in these foods causes sugar to be released in intestines slowly without stimulating pancreas to release large amounts of insulin to lower blood sugar.
-Another very important cure in case of hypoglycemia is regular exercise which is also very effective in regulating blood glucose levels.
+Apart from these dietary changes patience is required as positive results are sometimes seen only after long periods of time.
+All refined carbohydrates must be replaced with foods high in fibre (whole grains, raw vegetables and fruits, dried fruits, seeds, nuts, legumes) as fibre in these foods causes sugar to be released in intestines slowly without stimulating the pancreas to release large amounts of insulin to lower blood sugar.
+Another very important cure in case of hypoglycemia is the regular exercise which is also very effective in regulating blood glucose levels.

-The following herbal remedies are very helpful in treating hypoglycemia: Pau d’Arco, nettle leaf powder, nettle tea, Star flower oil, Evening Primrose oil, Flax seed oil (omega 3) are very helpful in normalising sugar in the blood.
-Licorice Root is often regarded as the most beneficial herb for hypoglycemia, especially in children.
+The following herbal remedies are very helpful in treating hypoglycemia: Pau d’Arco, nettle leaf powder, nettle tea, Starflower oil, Evening Primrose oil, Flaxseed oil (omega 3) are very helpful in normalising sugar in the blood.
+Liquorice Root is often regarded as the most beneficial herb for hypoglycemia, especially in children.
 It helps to balance blood sugar and reduce the craving for sweets.
-The standard recommendation is two capsules of the regular licorice root (or 1/2 to 1 teaspoon of the liquid extract) two to three times a day with meals.
-Another supplement that helps is Spirulina which supplies amino acids (the building blocks of protein) which can stimulate liver to produce more glucagon which is used by brain when glucose in the blood is too low.
+The standard recommendation is two capsules of the regular liquorice root (or 1/2 to 1 teaspoon of the liquid extract) two to three times a day with meals.
+Another supplement that helps is Spirulina which supplies amino acids (the building blocks of protein) which can stimulate the liver to produce more glucagon which is used by the brain when glucose in the blood is too low.

 REFERENCES & SOURCES